 Even if you want and need to work out to lose weight and improve your health, this can be the case.

 You may be busy and think you won’t be able to fit exercise into your day, but if you have enough free time to watch your favorite television shows, you have time to exercise, even if you have to do both simultaneously.

-If you’re not naturally athletic, you may be under the impression that you don’t like exercising, without even having tried it.
-Possibly you fear failure, so keep putting off starting.
+If you’re not naturally athletic, you may be under the impression that you don’t like exercise without even trying it.

 Keep reading to find out the top 10 excuses people use for not exercising and how to address them.